hn/bsh-home-appliances/DISHWASHER.md

 The LCD MSGF013733-04 seems to be custom made for B/S/H/ ("04" likely is a hardware revision and the second line on the sticker likely is the production date in YYMMDD format).

+With [bsh-timelight-extract-icons.pl](bsh-timelight-extract-icons.pl) one can extract the icons from the firmware image.
+Some icons are compressed with a simple run-length encoding, the script will decompress them as needed.

 ### Control board EPG700xx

 The control boards (EPG70002, EPG70003, EPG70012 [PCB top](photos/bsh-EPG70012-pcb-top.jpg) [PCB bottom](photos/bsh-EPG70012-pcb-bottom.jpg) [Enclosure](photos/bsh-EPG70012-enclosure.jpg))